 I recently met with a new client: a 68-year-old retiree who was re-evaluating her life insurance policy.
 She had a lot of questions about the nearly $500,000 in cash that had accumulated inside the policy since she first bought it back in the late 90s.
 She’d originally purchased the policy for income replacement to protect the futures of her three young kids.
 Now, 30 years later, her objective for the life insurance had shifted from income replacement to wealth transfer.
-And with an estate value exceeding $10 million, she was now more concerned with using her policy to pass wealth along to her kids and grandkids without piling on an estate tax burden.
+And with an estate value exceeding $10 million and growing, she was now more concerned with using her policy to pass wealth along to her kids and grandkids without piling on an estate tax burden.
 That begged some important questions: Why is all this cash value just sitting here?
 And shouldn’t I be using that cash to maximize the death benefit instead?

 What Causes Cash Value to Build?

 When you make a life insurance payment, that premium is divided up in a couple places: one portion covers the cost of insurance (keeping the death benefit in place), while another portion covers the operating costs of the insurance company.
 What’s left over after paying these costs is the cash value.

 How and when that cash buildup occurs will depend on a few things:

 - The type of policy you buy (such as whole life, variable life, or universal life)

 - The size of your premium payments

 - How the insurer’s costs change over time.

 Thanks to a combination of paying premiums for many years and higher-than-expected interest rate crediting, many people have seen a significant cash buildup inside their life insurance policies.